NAIA women's cross country championship

-The NAIA Women's Cross Country Championship is the annual cross country meet to determine the national champions of NAIA women's cross country running in the United States and Canada.
+The NAIA Women's cross country championship is the annual cross country meet to determine the national champions of NAIA women's cross country running in the United States and Canada.
 It has been held annually since 1980 (two years before the NCAA began to sponsor women's sports).

 A team and individual championship are contested each year.

 The most successful program are Simon Fraser, who have won 10 national titles.

-The current champions are Taylor, who won their first title in 2022.
+The current champions are The Master's, who won their first title in 2024.

+The race distance for the women's competition was increased to 6000 meters (3.73 miles) in 2023.
+All previous championships had been contested over 5000 meters (3.11 miles).